abstools/easyinterface/README.md

 # EasyInterface

 EasyInterface is a framework for rapidly building frontend interfaces.
-In a minute you can make your (command-line) application running through a web-interface, Eclipse, remote-shell, etc. All you need is to provide a configuration file describing how to run your application, e.g., from a command-line, and which parameters it takes.

-In addition, if you modify your application to use the **EasyInterface Output Language**, which is a simple XML based language, you will be able to present the output graphically, e.g., highlighting text, opening dialog boxes, adding markers, defining on-click actions, etc.
+In a minute you can make your application running through a Web-interface, Eclipse, Remote-shell, etc. All you need is to provide a configuration file describing how to run your application, e.g., from a command-line, and which parameters it takes.
+In addition, if you modify your application to use the **EasyInterface Output Language**, which is a simple XML based language, you will be able to present the output graphically, e.g., highlighting code, opening dialog boxes, adding markers, defining on-click actions, etc.

-EasyInterface consists of a server side, where applications are installed, and several clients (web, eclipse, etc.) that provide access to the applications installed on the server.
+EasyInterface consists of a server, where applications are installed, and several clients (web, eclipse, etc.) that provide access to the applications installed on the server.
 EasyInterface can run on Linux, OS X, and Microsoft Windows.
-For a quick installation guide see [INSTALL.md](INSTALL.md).

-EasyInterface was originally developed for building a frontend for the tools developed in the [Envisage Project](http://www.envisage-project.eu), if you are interested in using EasyInterface as a frontend for these tools see [ENVISAGE.md](ENVISAGE.md).
+EasyInterface was originally developed for building a frontend for the tools developed in the [Envisage Project](http://www.envisage-project.eu).

+To install and integrate your own applications in EasyInterface we recommend proceeding as follows:

+* First read the quick installation guide [INSTALL.md](INSTALL.md), this will help you in quickly getting the EasyInterface server running.

+* Read Chapter 2 of the user manual [doc/manual.pdf](doc/manual.pdf), where develops a simple application is developed and integrated step by step.
+Moreover, it provides a quick introduction to the **EasyInterface Output Language** and refers to the relevant chapters for more information.

+* Read [ENVISAGE.md](ENVISAGE.md) if you are interested in using EasyInterface as a frontend for the tools developed in the [Envisage Project](http://www.envisage-project.eu).

+* Read [clients/README.md](clients/README.md) for more information on the clients available, how to install/use them, etc.

+Question, comments, and feedback are very welcome, please direct them to [Samir Genaim](http://samir.loopkiller.com) at [genaim@gmail.com](genaim@gmail.com)